Jangan Pandang Belakang: Plot

-Darma (Pierre Andre) is traumatised by the mysterious death of his fiancee, Rose (Intan Ladyana) who had killed herself.
+Darma (Pierre Andre) is traumatised by the mysterious death of his fiancée, Rose (Intan Ladyana) who had killed herself.
 Unknown to him, Rose had been haunted by a malicious spirit which they had brought to her home after picking up a small jar found washed up at the beach.
 Apparently, the spirit had been imprisoned and was inadvertently released by the couple.

 At her home, after her death, before leaving Darma had taken the small jar with him, and with it, the malignant spirit.

 Not satisfied with why Rose had suddenly killed herself, Darma decides to investigate the case with the help of Rose's twin sister, Seri, (also played by Intan Ladyana).
 As they probe into the death, a series of strange occurrences start to unravel, leaving Darma in a disturbed state of mind that affects his life and career.
 When he is advised to take a week's break from work, he returns to his village to rest.
-Unknown to him, he is only getting closer to solving his fiancee's death and the truth behind the strange happenings.
+Unknown to him, he is only getting closer to solving his fiancée's death and the truth behind the strange happenings.

 It was Darma's senile grandmother who could see the ghost and had unwittingly invited the spirit into the house.
 In Malay belief, certain spirits cannot enter the house unless invited in.
-The ghost ends up possessing Darma after tormenting the family, but however the ghost is successfully exorcised by the resident Imam, putting an end to the Saka which had been haunting them.
+The ghost ends up possessing Darma after tormenting the family, however, the ghost is successfully exorcised by the resident Imam, putting an end to the Saka which had been haunting them.